Dragorn421/oot/README.md

 All contributions are welcome.
 This is a group effort, and even small contributions can make a difference.
 Some tasks also don't require much knowledge to get started.

-Most discussions happen on our [Discord Server](https://discord.zelda64.dev), where you are welcome to ask if you need help getting started, or if you have any questions regarding this project and other decompilation projects.
+Most discussions happen on our [Discord Server][discord], where you are welcome to ask if you need help getting started, or if you have any questions regarding this project and other decompilation projects.